 - If we receive an application for an adopted child under the age of 18 to join the Scheme within three months of the date of legal adoption, we will add the child to the adoptive parents' membership without underwriting.
 You must send us proof of legal adoption. - If we receive an application for an adopted child under the age of 18 to join the Scheme after three months from the date of legal adoption, we will add the child to the adoptive parents' membership and apply full underwriting.
-You must send us proof of legal adoption.
+You must send us proof of legal adoption. - If the adoption of a child under the age of 18 is still in progress, the main member and social worker must complete the Scheme affidavits.
+They must also send us a letter from the social worker or courts confirming that the adoption is still in progress.
+We will not apply underwriting if the member submits the application to the Scheme within three months of the child being placed in the adoptive parents' care.
+We will need a letter from the social worker or court confirming the date that the child was placed in the adoptive parents' care.
+The member must add the child to the membership from the first day of the month that they were placed in the care of the adoptive parents.
+The Scheme will not charge for the first month's contribution.
+If we receive a request to add the adopted child after three or more months from the adoption or from the time the child is placed in the care of the adoptive parents, we will apply full underwriting.
+We will need proof of legal adoption.

-^{}We define immediate family as first bloodline; that is a child (including stepchildren), parents and siblings.
+^{}We define immediate family as the first bloodline: a child (including stepchildren), parents and siblings.